gyng/ts-library-quickstart/README.md

 - Linting with prettier, eslint
 - CI and skeleton CD with GitHub Actions
 - Dockerfiles for build and test
+- Publish to NPM and GitHub Packages by creating releases

 ## Usage